kidcharlemagne/Portfolio/README.rst

 - Add Javascript animation
 - If Git auto-404s, do I even need one?
 - Am I going about views wrong?
+- Going to just use the server for testing